gowthamankrithin/gowthamankrithin.github.io/content/home/experience.md

     description: " Guide: [Dr Jim Thomas](https://jimthomasedu.github.io/)

-    Studying two dimensional vorticity in the ocean using pseudospectral applied mathematical techniques."
+    Studying two dimensional vorticity in the ocean using pseudospectral applied mathematical techniques.
+Researching the variation in the behaviour of two dimensional vorticity in the presence of a stochastic vorticity field with varying relative strengths between the deterministic and the stochastic vorticity fields.
+Learning parallel processing and code optimisation on Python using mpi4py and Cython. "

   - title: Summer Research Fellow
     company: Birla Institute of Technology and Science, Pilani - Hyderabad